cloudreve/docs/en/overview/configure.md

 DBFile = cloudreve.db
 ; Connect to the database using Unix Socket, default is false.
 If enabled, please specify the Unix Socket path in Host UnixSocket = false
+; Database connection string, if set, other database configuration will be ignored, but Type is still required.
+; e.g. root:123456@tcp(127.0.0.1:3306)/cloudreve?charset=utf8mb4&parseTime=True&loc=Local for MySQL.
+DatabaseURL =

 ; Slave mode configuration
 [Slave]